Nehonggithub/suiminer/README.md

 node mine.js --chain=mainnet --phrase="secretphrase"
 ```

-Where secretphrase is 24/12 secret phrase for your wallet private key.
+Where secretphrase is 24 words secret phrase for your wallet private key.

 Be sure you have some SUI in your account for the gas.